clock-icon ORDERED BY 5 PM, DELIVERED NEXT DAY package-icon FREE SHIPPING FROM CHF 150 icon-schweizer-standort BASED IN SWITZERLAND

 The amino acid citrulline

-Citrulline is an amino acid that was first isolated from watermelons—hence its name, which is derived from the Latin word for watermelon, "citrullus."
-The scientific description of this compound dates back to Japanese researchers in the early 20th century.
+Citrulline belongs to the amino acids and was first isolated from watermelons – hence the name, derived from the Latin word for watermelon, "citrullus".
+The scientific description of this compound goes back to Japanese researchers at the beginning of the 20th century.
 Watermelons are still considered a natural source of citrulline today.

-In human metabolism, citrulline plays a central role in the urea cycle—the biochemical process by which the body excretes excess nitrogen in the form of urea.
+In human metabolism, citrulline plays a central role in the so-called urea cycle – the biochemical process through which the body excretes excess nitrogen in the form of urea.

-In addition, citrulline is produced as an intermediate in the formation of nitric oxide (NO) from the amino acid arginine.
-This process is regulated by the enzyme nitric oxide synthase.
-In the body, citrulline can be converted back into arginine via the urea cycle and is thus indirectly available once again for NO production.
+Citrulline is also produced as an intermediate during the formation of nitric oxide (NO) from the amino acid arginine.
+This process is controlled by the enzyme nitric oxide synthase.
+In the body, citrulline can be converted back into arginine via the urea cycle, making it indirectly available again for NO production.

-Studies in animal models show that citrulline supplementation can raise blood arginine levels more effectively than direct administration of arginine itself.
-The reason: a large portion of arginine is already broken down in the intestines before it enters the bloodstream.
+Studies in animal models show that supplementation with citrulline can raise arginine levels in the blood more efficiently than direct intake of arginine itself.
+The reason: a large proportion of arginine is already broken down in the intestine before it reaches the bloodstream.

-Citrulline, on the other hand, is absorbed largely unchanged and is then converted into arginine in the body—which in turn supports the body’s own nitric oxide synthesis.
+Citrulline, on the other hand, is largely absorbed unchanged and then converted into arginine in the body – which in turn benefits the body's own nitric oxide synthesis.

-In studies with mice, citrulline supplementation resulted in higher levels of arginine in the blood than direct arginine administration.
+In studies with mice, citrulline supplementation achieved higher arginine availability in the blood than direct arginine intake.

-"Citrulline supplementation is more effective at increasing arginine availability than arginine supplementation itself in mice."
+"Citrulline supplementation is more efficient at increasing arginine availability than arginine supplementation itself in mice."

 – Source